 3. Is your condition found in the list of disabling conditions?

-For each of the major body systems, we maintain a list of medical conditions that are so severe they automatically mean that you are disabled.
-If your condition is not on the list, we have to decide if it is of equal severity to a medical condition that is on the list.
+For each of the major body systems, we maintain a list of medical conditions that we consider so severe that it prevents a person from completing substantial gainful activity.
+If your condition is not on the list, we have to decide if it is as severe as a medical condition that is on the list.
 If it is, we will find that you are disabled.
 If it is not, we then go to Step 4.

 We have two initiatives designed to expedite our processing of new disability claims: